 - Let them sit on the ground for a few days.

-- Select those tubers that have resisted best, with no sign of rotting.
+- From these tubers, select those that look nicest, with no sign of rotting.
+Eat the others!

-- Store them in a cool and ventilated space until the following year.
+- Store them in a cool and ventilated space until next spring.

-- Towards February-March, launch the germinating process as explained above.
+- Around February-March, launch the germinating process as explained above.

-A few weeks after they’ve begun to germinate, the soil should be averaging temperatures of around 55°F (12°C).
+A few weeks after your potatoes have begun to germinate, outside soil should be averaging temperatures of around 55°F (12°C).
 It’s time to transfer them to the ground and grow your potatoes for a beautiful harvest!

 - Here is a video on how to grow potato